 Understanding customer needs across the decision making journey helps marketers create content that drives business growth.
 Digital marketing leader and BrightEdge CEO, Jim Yu, offers advice on how to make content count.

-Last year, marketers spent billions of pounds creating digital marketing content, but few were able to say with confidence what worked, and why.
-We sat down with Jim Yu, CEO and Founder of BrightEdge—a leading provider of cloud-based Enterprise SEO and Content Performance Management solutions—to talk about how he helps clients create and measure effective content for Moments that Matter
+Last year, marketers spent tens of billions of dollars creating digital marketing content, but few were able to say with confidence what worked, and why.
+We sat down with Jim Yu, CEO and Founder of BrightEdge—a leading provider of cloud-based Enterprise SEO and Content Performance Management solutions—to talk about how he helps clients create and measure effective content for micro-moments.

 Q: How do successful marketers develop valuable content?

 Jim Yu: When it comes to building effective content, a big difference between successful and unsuccessful marketers is knowing what your customers are looking for.
 What's the purpose of the content?
 Do you have a data-driven way to identify customer demand for content?
 Are you prioritizing and justifying content investments based on this data?

 Many marketers create content based on what they think is interesting rather than building content to meet a specific, quantified customer need.
 This can translate into a lot of unhelpful content.
 Our BrightEdge study shows that, for B2C companies, only about 20% of the content created drives engagement.1 In B2B it's higher at 50% (there's less content and it's more targeted), but this still means that half of the content generated is not driving engagement.2